bobmshannon/vagrant-rails-puppet/README.md

 vagrant up
 ```

 Once the VM has booted you will be able to access the Rails app via [http://localhost:8080/](http://localhost:8080/).
+You will also be able login to the VM at anytime by running `vagrant ssh`.